VIC.GOV.AU | Policy and Advisory Library

 • with a uniform must ensure a sun protective hat is included, at least as an option, as part of the uniform

 Note: Schools should encourage students to wear a sun protective hat outside whenever UV levels reach 3 or higher.
-In Victoria UV levels are typically three and above from mid-August to the end of April.
+In Victoria UV levels are typically 3 and above from mid-August to the end of April.

 Jewellery, cords, chinstraps and drawstrings